 trigger.config.ts

-in your JSX files.
-You can disable this by setting automatic
+React in your JSX files.
+You can disable this by setting automatic to false.

 See the esbuild JSX documentation for more information.